July 17, 2025

 Where can I find the Google Tag Manager code?

-Google Tag Manager provides you with the exact code and instructions where to add it to your website.
+Google Tag Manager provides the exact code and instructions on where to add it to your website.
 There are two places where you can find it:

-- By clicking container ID (located next to Publish and Preview buttons)
+- By clicking the container ID (located next to Publish and Preview buttons)

 - Or by going to Admin > Account > Container > Install Google Tag Manager